 The condition can have a major impact on school and sporting life.
 Whilst it does not usually cause long-term harm, it can be associated with injuries and can sometimes persist into adulthood.
 Treatment is aimed at increasing muscle strength and joint resilience without causing injury.

-Joint hypermobility syndrome (JHS) is a condition where the joints are more than usually flexible (sometimes called 'double-jointed') and this is linked to joint and muscle pain which typically relates to exercise.
+In joint hypermobility, the joints are more than usually flexible (sometimes called being 'double-jointed') and this is linked to joint and muscle pain which typically relates to exercise.
 It is most often seen in children and young people, although it can sometimes persist into adulthood.
 It is not known why some children with 'double-jointedness' have painful muscles whilst others do not.

-The two conditions may actually be different degrees of the same thing, as their symptoms overlap considerably.
+In between these two extremes are the HSDs.
+These are people who have significant problems such as pain, joint dislocations or frequent joint injuries.
+The two conditions are closely related, and their symptoms overlap considerably.
 However, EDS is generally the more severe end of the spectrum, and causes a wider range of symptoms.

-- JHS is usually the diagnosis where the main or only symptoms are exercise-related pain, together with joint hypermobility.
+- HSDs are the diagnosis where the main or only symptoms are exercise-related pain, together with joint hypermobility.

 - EDS is usually thought to be the right diagnosis where there is a family history of similar symptoms, or where conditions like hernia and dislocations occur.

 The symptoms of growing pains show some overlap with HSDs, but growing pains are more intermittent, are not generally so clearly related to exercise and tend to affect mainly children aged under 12 years.
 Growing pains are nevertheless more common in active children and in children with hypermobile joints.

 Growing pains are usually felt as aching or throbbing in the front of the thighs or back of the calves.
 They tend to affect both legs and typically occur at night, but not every night.
 They are thought most likely to be muscle pain at night from overuse during the day.